 The value of USERNAME is a variable length value.
-It MUST contain a UTF-8 [RFC3629] encoded sequence of less than 513 bytes.
+It MUST contain a UTF-8 [RFC3629] encoded sequence of less than 513 bytes, and MUST have been processed using SASLPrep [RFC4013].

-14.4.
+15.4.
 MESSAGE-INTEGRITY

 The MESSAGE-INTEGRITY attribute contains an HMAC-SHA1 [RFC2104] of the STUN message.
 The MESSAGE-INTEGRITY attribute can be present in any STUN message type.
 Since it uses the SHA1 hash, the HMAC will be 20 bytes.
 The text used as input to HMAC is the STUN message, including the header, up to and including the attribute preceding the MESSAGE-INTEGRITY attribute.
 With the exception of the FINGERPRINT attribute, which appears after MESSAGE-INTEGRITY, agents MUST ignore all other attributes that follow MESSAGE-INTEGRITY.